Show All Answers

 See Signal Intersection List (PDF) to determine if the county is responsible for the traffic signal.

-Emergency vehicles associated with the fire districts are equipped with a special strobe light that, when activated, gives them the ability to change the traffic signals to green for the direction that the emergency vehicle is traveling.
+Emergency vehicles associated with the fire districts are equipped with a special device that gives them the ability to change the traffic signals to green for the direction that the emergency vehicle is traveling.
 Law enforcement vehicles and private ambulance companies usually do not have this ability.